zachsmith/public/README.md

 # Zachary Smith’s /public Self

-There is where I attempt to keep a record of me and my thoughts about the world.
+This is where I attempt to keep a record of me and my thoughts about the world.
 The idea for creating my own `/public` came from Buster Benson who created a [/public][1] and a Codex Vitae.
 Thanks, Buster!

 ## The Codex